-VI.D Mechanisms
+VI.D Occupation Choice

-We next explore mechanisms underlying our main result.
-To increase power, we use equation (2) with the trimester measure of Ramadan exposure for this exercsie.
+We next explore the effect of in-utero Ramadan exposure on occupation choice of individuals.
+To increase power, we use equation (2) with the trimester measure of exposure for this exercise.
 We first re-estimate our earnings equation for this specification as a baseline, obtaining similar results (compare Tables IV and III).
-We next examine two other outcomes occupation choice and position in the income distribution-using this alternative specification.
-The results are in Table V. Occupation choice is a binary variable here, indicating if the individual is an employee as opposed to being self-employed.
-Inutero Ramadan exposure indeed matters for occupation choice: the estimated likelihood of employment is significantly lower for individuals exposed in the first two trimesters of pregnancy (by around 0.7 percentage points or 1.25 percent) than for the unexposed group (the omitted category).
-Although this effect appears small in magnitude, it has the potential to explain the earnings effect we estimate.
-The average income of employees in our sample is 2.85 times that of the self-employed (more on this below).
-Having 1.25 percent fewer employees among the second-trimester group, for example, would lower the average income of that group by 2-3 percent, which roughly equals the reduced form effect we estimate for earnings.
-Perhaps driven by this occupation choice the proportion of top earners also falls with the Ramadan exposure, especially for those exposed in the second trimester (see the next four columns of the table).
+Table V examines two other outcomes-occupation choice and the likelihood of being a top earner-using this alternative specification.
+Occupation choice is a binary variable here, indicating if the individual is an employee as opposed to being self-employed.
+In-utero Ramadan exposure indeed matters for occupation choice: the estimated likelihood of employment is significantly lower for individuals exposed in the first two trimesters of pregnancy (by around 0.7 percentage points or 1.25 percent) than for the unexposed group (the omitted category).15 We show below that employees in Pakistan on average are more educated and earn substantially more than the self employed.
+The result thus suggests that the Ramadan-exposed individuals on average have lower human capital and make dominated occupation choice.
+One other reflection of the lower human capital is that the proportion of top earners falls with Ramadan exposure, especially for those exposed in the second trimester (see the next six columns of the table).

-Choosing employment in place of entrepreneurship (self-employment) is commonly associated with having lower ability to bear risk.
-But in developing countries employment, especially in the public sector, is linked with status and hence on average attracts more able and more educated individuals.
-To examine this point formally, we use the PSLM data where both occupational choice and educational attainment are recorded.
+Choosing employment in place of entrepreneurship (self-employment) is commonly associated with having lower ability to bear risk (e.g., Ahn, 2010).
+However, in developing countries, employment-especially in the public sector-is linked with status and hence on average attracts more able and more educated individuals.
+To show this point formally for our population, we use the PSLM data where both occupational choice and educational attainment are recorded.
 Table VI presents the results.
-We restrict the sample to working individuals who report either employment or self-employment as their occupation and regress a dummy for being an employee on an indicator that the individual attains education up to the given level or higher.
-Clearly, a strong correlation exists between these two variables.
+We restrict the sample to working individuals who report either employment or self-employment as their primary occupation and regress a dummy for being an employee on an indicator that the individual attains education up to the given level or higher.
+A strong correlation exists between these two variables.
 The propensity to be an employee rises sharply as one goes up the education ladder.
-For example, individuals with an undergraduate degree or higher are 14% more likely to be employees.
-This difference in educational attainment in turn reflects in the income people earn.
-Figure VII compares earnings of employees and self-employed using the tax data.
+For example, individuals with an undergraduate degree or higher are 14 percentage points more likely to be employees than self-employed.
+The difference in educational attainment in turn shows up in the income people earn.
+Figure A.IV compares earnings of employees and the self-employed using the tax returns data.
 The employees' distribution has a thicker right tail and first-order stochastically dominates that of the self-employed other than at the extreme bottom.
-Piecing together the evidence presented so far, we can construct the causal pathway linking in-utero Ramadan exposure to later-life earnings.
-Stressed maternal environment during pregnancy means exposed children are born with lower endowment of cognitive and non-cognitive skills.
-They go on to attain less education, make dominated occupational choice, and earn less income.